sanger/lab-share-lib/examples/README.md

 # Publishers

 A publisher is any application that publishes a new message in an exchange.
-The queue system will forward the message to the required queue/s depending on the configuration created for it (check Rabbitmq documentation).
+The queue system will forward the message to the required queue/s depending on the configuration created for it (check RabbitMQ documentation).

 ## How does a publisher serializes a new message

 A LabShare publisher requires every message to be serialized in order to be sent.
 The elements that intervene in this message serialization are:

 * Schema selection: every message requires to be written following a schema defined in the Redpanda Schema registry.
 The schema is obtained by specifying a subject name and a version number.
-When we publish a message, the subject name is provided in the 'subject' Rabbitmq header, and the version number in the 'version' Rabbitmq header.
+When we publish a message, the subject name is provided in the 'subject' Rabbitmq header, and the version number in the 'version' RabbitMQ header.
 * Message format: in LabShare we can use 2 different types of formats: 'json' or 'binary' which describe how the data is published in the queue.
-When publishing a new message the format is provided in the 'encoder_type' Rabbitmq header.
+When publishing a new message the format is provided in the 'encoder_type' RabbitMQ header.
 * Message compression: if the selected format is 'binary', in LabShare we can choose among 3 different types of compression: 'null', 'deflate' or 'snappy'.
 This compression allows to reduce the size of messages being sent.
 The compression can be inferred from the contents so no header is provided by the publiserh to send.

 ** Note ** As stated before, the default publisher in LabShare library uses 3 headers: subject, version and encoder_type.
-There is also another very important setting that is not a header but is also enabled by default: PERSISTENT_DELIVERY_MODE that enables the exchange to persist the messages received so they remain in the queue even after a Rabbitmq service is restarted.
+There is also another very important setting that is not a header but is also enabled by default: PERSISTENT_DELIVERY_MODE that enables the exchange to persist the messages received so they remain in the queue even after a RabbitMQ service is restarted.

 ## Setting up a publisher